- Intro to Online Learning

 Quality Matters (QM) is a process and a tool to help institutions continuously improve online and blended learning course quality (Shattuck, 2012).
 The Quality Matters Rubric is a set of 8 general standards and 41 specific standards used to evaluate the design of online and blended courses.
 The Rubric is complete with annotations that explain the application of the standards and the relationship among them.
 A scoring system and set of online tools facilitate the evaluation by a team of reviewers.

-All World Campus online courses should meet Quality Matters standards.
+All UT Online online courses should meet Quality Matters standards.
 Instructional

 designers, who are also certified Quality Matters Peer Reviewers, work with faculty

 and teaching assistants to apply QM standards in online and blended learning course

 QM professional development opportunities are offered periodically throughout the year.
 Check out this page for the benefits of Quality Matters training from an instructor’s perspective.
 To learn more, contact: